syang-lab/Text2SQL-RAG-Chatbot/README.md

 9. Challenging Debugging Parts
 <br> When integrated together Weight&bias and DeepSpeed may encounter the bug "AttributeError: 'Accelerator' object has no attribute 'deepspeed_config'" when setting "os.environ["WANDB_LOG_MODEL"] = "checkpoint"".
 This issue is confusing.
 However, after scrutinizing the model section by section, it becomes evident that the problem originates from either DeepSpeed or Weight&bias.
 The eventual solution set "os.environ["WANDB_LOG_MODEL"] = False".
 This resolves the issue and prevents the bug from occurring.

+Do not use DataCollatorForLanguageModeling for llama when eos_token_id=pad_token_id, because DataCollatorForLanguageModeling will replace all pad_token_id with -100, the model will not know where to end the sentense.
+And will continue generate tokens.
+Use the default datacollector instead if you set eos_token_id=pad_token_id.

 #### Langchain RAG and Gradio Deployment
 1.Build Vector Database
 <br> Building a vector database using the Langchain framework is straightforward.
 Begin by reading the file and splitting it into chunks.
 Then, load an embedding model and docs into Chroma.